 You want to start your first indoor gardening but are afraid of making a mistake?
 Relax!
-The good news is that I have done them all and decided to give you some helpful tips to avoid those indoor gardening mistakes beginners like us make.
+The good news is that I have made them all and decided to give you some helpful tips to avoid those indoor gardening mistakes beginners like us make.

-I'm in no way an expert gardener, but I can tell you that when I decided to start my garden, I went in full force making so many beginner gardener mistakes along the way and ending loving gardening even more!
+I'm in no way an expert gardener, but I can tell you that when I decided to start my garden I went in full force making so many beginner gardener mistakes along the way and ending loving gardening even more!

 How is that possible?

-You learn from mistakes and gardening is an example of that, but you just keep going and once your garden starts to grow and you taste your crops you will fall in love with gardening.
+You learn from mistakes and gardening is an example of that but you just keep going and once your garden starts to grow and you taste your crops you will fall in love with gardening.

 6 Indoor Gardening Mistakes Beginners Should Avoid

 Before you begin to plant, make sure you take the time to do some research about indoor gardening, the plants you would like to plant and everything else you need to know.
 Researching is important to avoid wasting your time and money gardening when the plant or plants won't make it due to lack of research.